phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

                     value:      1.414216
                     estimate:   false

-This tells |eco| that for the prior on :term:`event models`, we want to use a Dirichlet process with its concentration parameter fixed to 1.414216.
+This tells |eco| that, for the prior on :term:`event models`, we want to use a Dirichlet process with its concentration parameter fixed to 1.414216.
 The concentration parameter allows us to control how much sharing of divergence times we expect *a priori*.
-For an introduction to the Dirichlet process, check out :ref:`this section of the background page <prior_on_divergence_models>` or
+For a gentle introduction to the Dirichlet process, check out :ref:`this section of the background page <prior_on_divergence_models>` or
 `this blog post <http://phyletica.org/dirichlet-process/>`_.